The Student Community Outreach for Public Education (SCOPE) program is a student-run volunteer community service organization at the dental school.

 - To promote lifelong professionalism and community involvement via teams of students, residents, dental school faculty, alumni and community dentists and hygienists in a wide variety of oral health community service projects.

-- To provide disease prevention, oral health education, screening and preventive and dental services to underserved members of the San Francisco Bay Area and Central Valley community.
+- To provide disease prevention, oral health education, screening and preventive and dental services to underserved members of the San Francisco Bay Area community.